EuroPython/website/data/pages-content/sprints.md

   - [Roadmap 2023-2024 issue](https://github.com/sktime/sktime/issues/4691)
   - [Good first issues](https://github.com/sktime/sktime/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

-### Lance - columnar format for multi-modal AI and billion-scale vector search
+### Lance - columnar format for AI

+- This sprint is for folks interested in better unstructured data management for ML/AI and scalable vector search
 - Number of people: ~10 (1 organizer)
 - Room: RB 105
 - Python Level: any